The passion for evangelization: the apostolic zeal of the believer

 or seeking to know more about the Catholic Church and faith, we are happy to have you here!

-Father Jose has written and self-published 3 books!
 Click on the titles of the books for more information about their content and how to order.

 If books are purchased at the Parish Office, all proceeds go to our Haiti Twinning Project!